 The first of these web developer portfolio examples is Cory Hughart’s website.
 It has a unique heading, which uses a pixel design image to clarify that the website is a personal portfolio.

 It also has a background animation featuring an orbiting planetoid, which represents outer space.
 The intro paragraph is small and simple, but memorable and encourages you to continue scrolling the page.

-The portfolio for Fabian Irsara is a one-page feature that uses appealing typography and an intriguing color palette.
+The web developer portfolio for Fabian Irsara is a one-page feature that uses appealing typography and an intriguing color palette.
 The site also uses a few deft tricks, including the way the headshot zooms in and out of focus as users scroll further down the page.

 Man Parvesh’s portfolio site uses a large background image that sets the tone, as well as large, bold typography for instantly recognizable intent.
 The site also features a social icon list, making it easy for viewers to connect with and follow the webmaster’s social media accounts.

 Describing himself as a highly-creative, front-end developer and designer, Mees Verberne makes use of glitching, to give the site some extra character.
 He also uses banded gradients that give the look of a gentle lighting.

 Maxime Bonhomme is a London-based front-end developer, specializing in using interfaces such as Atomic Architecture, React, and Canvas to create interactive experiences for his web developer portfolio’s viewers.

 The website of web developer Raf Derolez is modern and informative.
 It exhibits his unique personality, branding and developing skills in a simple and straightforward way.
 In addition, his site uses a handful of fun fonts and geometric overlays.